 It’s said you can steal a user’s credentials, but you can’t steal user behavior.
 Likewise, when an insider decides to do something nefarious, they’re going to act differently from how they normally act.
 In either case, they are doing something unusual and that’s what gives them away.
 User behavior can be identified as being anomalous by seeing how users and entities interact in context with an advanced security analytics tool.

 Our users can be our scariest attack surface or our first line of defense.
-Gurucul UEBA helps on either end, by recognizing when something’s gone wrong and helping see the subtle patterns when everything else is going right.
+Gurucul UEBA solutions help on either end, by recognizing when something’s gone wrong and helping see the subtle patterns when everything else is going right.